 Gazania, Treasure Flower

-Plants of the World Online by Kew still lists 19 accepted species in the genus Gazania (as of 10-2o-21 when this page was last updated).
-It is a member of the plant family Asteraceae with 1,677 genera.
+As of 11-26-22 when this page was last updated, Plants of the World Online by Kew lists 19 accepted species in the Gazania genus.
+It is a member of the plant family Asteraceae with 1,689 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera in this family fluctuates quite often.

 Many of the species of Gazania were hard to distinguish.
 Helmut Roessler published a revision and listed 16 species in 1959.
 He then published amendments to that list in 1973…